feophan/tenguesta_ngoldorinwa/docs/syntx/case/dat.md

 The **dative of cause** expresses reason or cause.

-The bare **dative of place** may be used to express the direction whereto action takes place.
+The bare **dative of place** may be used to express the direction whereto action takes place, as a short form of allative:

+> `lendes pallan i sír` [PE17/65]. *He came to a point far beyond the river*.

 ### *Referring to Persons*